akankshauml/Basic-Python/README.md

 # PythonPractice
 Just some python practice

+DataStructures
+1) Covers basics of Lists, nested lists, tuples, sets, and dictionaries , Loops in python

+Python_Harry_Potter
-Python cocepts for beginners covers the following:
+Python concepts for beginners covers the following :

 1) Creating a Dataframe
 2) Selecting Columns Rows of a DataFrame